naveeniitk/ml-projects/06_AGENTIC_AI/aiAgentTutorial/readme/README.md

 ### Core Functions

-The agent has access to four main tools:
+The agent has access to four main tools, which are dispatched through the `call_function.py` module:

 1. **`get_files_info`** - Lists files and directories in a specified path